-Life insurance is a contract between an individual and a life insurance company to transfer the risk of death to the insurance in exchange for a specified amount of premium.
+Life insurance is a contract between an individual and a life insurance company to transfer the risk of death to the insurer in exchange for a specified amount of premium.
 An insurance premium is the amount of money that an individual or business must pay for an insurance policy.
-The official definition of life insurance is, "insurance that pays out a sum of money either on the death of the insured person or after a set period."
-There are three main components of life insurance contracts: a death benefit, premium payment and, a cash value account (this is only applicable for permanent life insurance plans).
+The official definition of life insurance is “insurance that pays out a sum of money either on the death of the insured person or after a set period.”
+There are three main components of life insurance contracts: a death benefit, a premium payment, and a cash value account (this is applicable only for permanent life insurance plans).

 How Can It Help Me?

-Will provide financial stability to a spouse, child or any dependents.
+It will provide financial stability to a spouse, child, or any other dependents.
 It is a risk management tool that, in certain cases, can be very affordable.
 Furthermore, it helps maintain a standard of living for your dependents or any survivors.

 Types of Life Insurance

 The topic of life insurance can be a complicated and confusing one that many individuals don’t understand.
 To break it down, there are two different types of life insurance, term life insurance and permanent life insurance.

 Term: Exists for a set for a period of time (e.g., 10 years, 20 years, 30 years, etc.)